JhaAstha/netflix-clone/README.md

-This is clone web page pf NETFLIX front home page ,maded using html,js,css and also learned using APIs keys.
+This is clone web page pf NETFLIX front home page ,maded using html,js,css and also learned using APIs keys.Its purely focused on frontend design,layout structuring and UI responsiveness